SatoshiAndKin/argobytes-contracts/README.md

 ## Initial setup

-1. Get an account with <https://rivet.cloud> or install `geth` (or another node that is compatible with `ganache-cli --fork`).
-[Read this](https://gist.github.com/WyseNynja/89179917d209d10e6ea27c5f2f8f88f1).
+1. Get an account with <https://rivet.cloud> or <https://infura.io> or install `geth` (or another node that is compatible with `ganache-cli --fork`).
+[For geth, read this](https://gist.github.com/WyseNynja/89179917d209d10e6ea27c5f2f8f88f1).
 2. Install `python3-dev` and `python3-venv`
 3. Install `node` v14 (and `npm` v6) (I like to use [`nvm install 14`](https://github.com/nvm-sh/nvm))
 4. Install `yarn` (`npm install -g yarn`)
 5. Make a `.env` file:
     ```
-    # We use etherscan for fetching mainnet contract data
+    # We use etherscan for fetching mainnet contract data (https://etherscan.io/myapikey)
     export ETHERSCAN_TOKEN=XXX

+    # URL for a mainnet Ethereum node (to fork at a specific block, append "@BLOCKNUM")
+    export FORK_RPC="ws://localhost:8546"

     # Tracing transactions in ganache can use a lot more than the default 1.7GB
     export NODE_OPTIONS="--max-old-space-size=8096"
     ```